Johncci/rock-paper-scissors-lizard-spock-game/README.md

 * Gameplay

- * I tested the ganme multiple times with the aim of clicking on every option and viewing all possible outcomes to verify the game functioned as expected.
+ * I tested the game multiple times with the aim of clicking on every option and viewing all possible outcomes to verify the game functioned as expected.

   * When rock was clicked and the bot selection was lizard or scissors a message was displayed declaring the user the winner and the score increased by one for the user.
 When the bot also displayed rock, a message appeared declaring the game turn a tie.
   When the bot selection was paper or spock a message appeared delaring the bot the winner and the bot score was increased by one.